sfisol/wstomp/README.md

   * `WsReceive` / `WsSend`: A WebSocket protocol error.
   * `StompDecoding` / `StompEncoding`: A STOMP frame decoding/encoding error.
   * `IncompleteStompFrame`: A warning indicating that data was received but was not enough to form a complete STOMP frame.
 The client has dropped this data.
 This is often safe to ignore or log as a warning.
+  * `WebsocketClosed`: WebSocket was closed, possibly a reason from `awc` library is inside.
+  * `PingFailed`: Couldn't send ping through the WebSocket protocol.
+  * `PingTimeout`: There was no pong for last ping.

 ## License